riganti/dotvvm-docs/Pages/concepts/data-binding/custom-javascript-translators.md

 # Custom JavaScript translators

-DotVVM implements an extendable binding translations mechanism, which is an API for building abstract syntax trees ([AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree)) that represent JavaScript expressions.
+DotVVM implements an extendable binding translations mechanism, which is an API for building **abstract syntax trees** [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) that represent JavaScript expressions.
 We can then register custom translators for specific .NET methods and as such extend the set of supported methods inside data bindings.

-## Registering custom translator
+## Register custom translator

 Every translator must implement the `IJavascriptMethodTranslator` interface.
 However, it is a bit simpler to utilize the fact that DotVVM already exposes a general-purpose implementation called `GenericMethodCompiler`.

-### Example 1: translating `Enumerable.Where` method
+### Example 1: translator for `Enumerable.Where` method

 In the following code-snippet we will create a custom translation for the method `Where(source, predicate)` on the type `System.Linq.Enumerable`.
 Whenever constructing the `GenericMethodCompiler`, we need to provide a transformation for the provided method arguments.
 In this case, we need to work with two arguments: 1) source collection, 2) predicate that filters elements.
 Therefore, an example translator that combines these arguments into a JavaScript expression can be seen in the code-snippet below.